How to Identify Cotton Percentage in Fabric?

 6. Specialized Equipment

 For large-scale manufacturing or export, businesses use FTIR Spectrometers or moisture content testers.
 These provide a chemical analysis of the fiber makeup, ensuring 100% accuracy for professional QC reports.
+When an exact result is required, laboratory testing is the most reliable option.
+Professional textile laboratories can identify and quantify fiber composition using standardized analytical methods.

 Why This Matters: The Balance of Quality